Crypto License in Poland

 - Company Board Appointment

-In addition, before registering with the Register of Virtual Currencies, it is necessary to demonstrate that a cryptographic company has developed a transparent and reliable structure of operations.
+In addition, before registering with the Register of Virtual Currencies, it is necessary to demonstrate that a cryptocurrency company has developed a transparent and reliable structure of operations.

 Requirements for the virtual currency of the company:

-- The business plan should include documentation of the hardware and software used for cryptographic business operations.
+- The business plan should include documentation of the hardware and software used for crypto business operations.

 - Internal processes must be established to comply with AML/KYC standards and ensure risk control.